 In addition to the growth expenditures described below, in the next twelve months, Boardwalk Pipeline's revolving credit facility and \$225 million of 5.8% senior notes are due to mature.
 Boardwalk Pipeline's ability to access the capital markets for debt and equity financing under reasonable terms depends on its financial condition, credit ratings and market conditions.
-Boardwalk Pipeline anticipates that its existing capital resources, including the revolving credit facility and sell debt and/or equity securities for general corporate purposes, including to refinance outstanding debt or to fund potential acquisitions and new growth opportunities.
+Boardwalk Pipeline anticipates that its existing capital resources, including the revolving credit facility and future cash flows will be adequate to fund its operations, including its maintenance capital expenditures.
+Boardwalk Pipeline expects to issue and sell debt and/or equity securities for general corporate purposes, including to refinance outstanding debt or to fund potential acquisitions and new growth opportunities.